mpumelelo-ndlovu/rt-control/docs/architecture.md

 - `Controller`: owns the PID state, timing loop, and delegates to the interfaces.

 For development on non-Raspberry Pi hardware, the simulator builds with stub sensor/actuator implementations that replay recorded CSV data, allowing logic testing without GPIO.

+### Telemetry and Logging

+A detached status thread samples the controller’s latest measurement/command at the user-defined cadence.
+It prints to the console and, when `--log-file` is supplied, streams a CSV (`timestamp_us,distance_cm,command`) so traces can be plotted in MATLAB, Python, or a spreadsheet without disturbing the real-time loop.